hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/4-base-axis-calibration/README.md

 * When two robots with the base axis calibrated deliver the workpiece \(multi-robots will be supported in the future\)
 * When you need to perform interpolation while operating the base axis

+{% hint style="info" %}
+* We support two base axis calibration methods.
+The first is \[Teaching based Base Axis Calibration\], where the user manually records reference points.
+The second is \[Sensor based Base Axis Calibration\], which uses a laser tracker to measure reference points.
+Please select the appropriate method for your environment.
+* The \[Sensor based Base Axis Calibration\] feature is supported from version V70.06-00 and later.
+{% endhint %}